chloechiaw/chloechiaw.github.io/_posts/2025-11-09-Vector-Addition.markdown

 | Original (8 elem/thread)    | Noncoalesced   | Baseline          | Stride-8 access             |
 | Single element/thread       | Coalesced      | ~Same as baseline | Low computational intensity |
 | Optimized (8 elem, strided) | Coalesced      | Best              | Both coalescing + intensity |

+Not a kernel expert but even this implementation seems pretty rudimentary.
+However, I think these problems are a good way to feel like you are "discovering" these strategies one at a time which makes it more fun!